ThanmayJ/speaker-recognition/README.md

 4. Dataset Training
 5. User Matching

+**Data**
+* The speaker data was taken from the [CSTR VCTK Corpus](https://datashare.ed.ac.uk/handle/10283/3443)
+* 8 speakers were taken from the entire dataset of 110 speakers
+* Each speaker says the sentence "Please Call Stella" (first sentence from the corpus)
+* For each speaker, the `mic1` recordings were taken as train data and `mic2` recordings were taken as test data
+* The `.flac` files were pre-processed to single-channel `.wav` files sampled at a frequency of 11025 Hz

 **Compatibility**

 This code has been developed and tested well in Windows with Jupter Notebook (Python) on Visual Studio Code.